rodneyshupe/Cookbook/Recipes/SoupsAndStews/CreamyLeekPotatoSoup.rst

   and cut into 1/4-inch slices
 - 1 bay leaf
 - 1 (4-inch) sprig fresh thyme or tarragon
-- 1 large slice high-quality sandwich bread slice, lightly toasted and torn into 1/2-inch pieces (see note)
+- 1 large slice high-quality sandwich bread, lightly toasted and torn into 1/2-inch pieces (see note)
 - Ground black pepper

 Directions
 ----------

-1. Bring dark-green leek pieces, broth, and water to boil in large saucepan over high heat.
-Reduce heat to low, cover, and simmer 20 minutes.
-Strain broth through fine-mesh strainer into medium bowl, pressing on solids to extract as much liquid as possible; set aside.
+1. Bring the dark-green leek pieces, broth, and water to a boil in a large saucepan over high heat.
+Reduce the heat to low, cover, and simmer 20 minutes.
+Strain the broth through a fine-mesh strainer into a medium bowl, pressing on the solids to extract as much liquid as possible; set aside.
-   Discard solids in strainer and rinse out saucepan.
+   Discard the solids in the strainer and rinse out the saucepan.
-2. Melt butter in now-empty saucepan over medium-low heat.
-When butter foams, stir in sliced leeks, onion, and 1 teaspoon salt.
-Reduce heat to low and cook, stirring frequently, until vegetables are softened, about 10 minutes.
+2. Melt the butter in the now-empty saucepan over medium-low heat.
+When the butter foams, stir in the sliced leeks, onion, and 1 teaspoon salt.
+Reduce the heat to low and cook, stirring frequently, until the vegetables are softened, about 10 minutes.
-3. Increase heat to high, stir in reserved broth, potato, bay leaf, and herb sprig and bring to boil.
-Reduce heat to low and simmer until potatoes are tender, about 10 minutes.
-Add toasted bread and simmer until bread is completely saturated and starts to break down, about 5 minutes.
+3. Increase the heat to high, stir in the reserved broth, potato, bay leaf, and herb sprig, and bring to a boil.
+Reduce the heat to low and simmer until the potatoes are tender, about 10 minutes.
+Add the toasted bread and simmer until the bread is completely saturated and starts to break down, about 5 minutes.
-4. Remove and discard bay leaf and herb sprig.
-Transfer half of soup to blender and process until smooth and creamy, 2 to 3 minutes.
-Transfer to large bowl and repeat with remaining soup.
-Return soup to saucepan and bring to simmer; season with salt and pepper to taste.
+4. Remove and discard the bay leaf and herb sprig.
+Transfer half of the soup to a blender and process until smooth and creamy, 2 to 3 minutes.
+Transfer to a large bowl and repeat with the remaining soup.
+Return the soup to the saucepan and bring to a simmer; season with salt and pepper to taste.
 Serve with garnish.